Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/edge_split.rst

 Edge Split Modifier
 *******************

-The Edge Split Modifier splits edges within a mesh.
+The *Edge Split* modifier splits, duplicates edges within a mesh, breaking 'links' between faces around those split edges.

-The edges to split can be determined from the edge angle (i.e. angle between faces forming this edge), and/or edges marked as sharp.
+The edges to split can be determined from the edge angle (i.e. angle between faces forming that edge), and/or edges marked as sharp.

 Splitting an edge affects vertex normal generation at that edge, making the edge appear sharp.